thephpleague/period/docs/4.0/definitions.md

 datepoint(2018, 1, 2, 3, 4, 5, 6, 7);
 // throw a ArgumentCountError which extends the TypeError class
-// too many argument passed to the function
+// too many arguments passed to the function
 ~~~

 ### duration